Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 # Week 6 — Deploying Containers and DNS
 ## Implementation

-this is week we start to implementation on AWS ecs with fargate Week6 fargate
+This week we start to implement AWS ECS with fargate.
+### RDS

-First we need to create a script to check if we can estabilish a connection with the RDS
+Create a script to check if we can estabilish a connection with the RDS

 script: `backend-flask/bin/db/test`